harrim91/CV/README.md

 #### [rails_cleaner](http://www.github.com/harrim91/rails_cleaner)
 Ruby Gem with command line executables that deletes all of those annoying unused auto-generated coffee/scss files from your rails projects.

 Pure Ruby, built in a week as a group project at Makers.
+Available on [RubyGems](https://rubygems.org/gems/rails_cleaner)

 #### [Instascam](http://www.github.com/harrim91/instagram_challenge)
 Instagram Clone built using Rails in a weekend.
 The website is available on [Heroku](https://limitless-cliffs-63599.herokuapp.com/).
 (Please excuse the Comic Sans...)